Characters: Friendship Is Magic-The Cutie Mark Crusaders

 - Only Sane Pony: She sometimes takes this role.
 It's especially noticeable in "One Bad Apple", where she repeatedly insists they tell Applejack about Babs' bullying, which the other two shoot down because they don't want to be seen as snitches.

 - Ooh, Me Accent's Slipping: Inverted.
-Her singing voice is done by Apple Bloom's voice actress, and it's very obvious due to the Southern twang her voice inexplicably gets when she sings.
-This is fixed in Season 2 onwards.
+Her singing was performed by Apple Bloom's voice actress, and it's very obvious in "Hush Now Quiet Now" due to the Southern twang her voice inexplicably gets when she sings.
+This is fixed in Season 2 onwards, and averted completely in Season 4 when Claire takes over Sweetie's singing.

-- Pint-Sized Powerhouse: She doesn't look it, but she bucks a Zap Apple tree hard enough for it to give her an electric shock that sends her flying, and in "Sleepless in Ponyville", she can drag a cart that's positively crammed with Rarity's suitcases and other junk with visible effort.
+- Pint-Sized Powerhouse: She doesn't look it, but she bucks a Zap Apple tree hard enough for it to give her an electric shock that sends her flying, and in "Sleepless in Ponyville", she can drag a cart that's positively crammed with Rarity's suitcases and other junk, albeit with visible effort.
+Her physical strength might be the greatest out of any of the Crusaders.
+On top of it all, she's a filly unicorn, a pony species not known for their strength.

-- Pyro Maniac: The comics hints this, as she's the only one happy to see there fire works blow up.
+- Pyro Maniac: The comics hint at this, as she's the only one happy to see their fireworks blow up.

 - Red Oni, Blue Oni: The blue to Scootaloo's red.